Rokutann/gpc.el/README.md

 Return the spec of CACHE.

-A cache spec is a hash table.

 ```lisp
 ```

 ### gpc-spec-set-entry `(key initval fetchfn cache)`
-Set the CACHE’s spec entry whose key is KEY to have the value (INITVAL FETCHFN).
+Set the CACHE spec entry whose key is KEY to have the value (INITVAL FETCHFN).

 ```lisp
 ```

 ### gpc-spec-get-entry `(key cache)`

-Return the entry with KEY if it’s in the CACHE’s spec, otherwise nil.
+Return a CACHE spec entry with KEY if exists, otherwise nil.

+A CACHE spec entry is a list: (KEY initval fetchfn).

 ```lisp
 ```

 ### gpc-spec-get-initval `(key cache)`

-Get the initval of the pair with KEY in the CACHE’s spec.
+Get the initval of the CACHE spec entry with KEY.

 ```lisp
 ```

 ### gpc-spec-get-fetchfn `(key cache)`

-Get the fetch function of the pair with KEY in the CACHE’s spec.
+Get the fetch function of the CACHE spec entry with KEY.

 ```lisp
 ```

 ### gpc-spec-map `(function cache)`

-Call FUNCTION for all keys and values of the CACHE’s spec.
+Call FUNCTION for all keys and values in CACHE.

-The function should have three arguments, which are filled by this macro with a key, its initval, and its fetchfn in this order.
+The function should have three arguments, which are filled by this macro with a key, its initval, and its fetchfn.

 ```lisp
 ```